Can you live a peaceful life in chaotic times? That depends on your personality and your definition of peace.

 Notice the term simple.
 That does not mean being at peace is always easy.

-From birth our parents train us how to think.
-If your parents were peaceful, they taught you to be peaceful.
+If your parents were peaceful, they taught you peace.

 If your parents were angry or afraid, they taught you to be angry or afraid.

-In most cases, we go along with how our parents think, even when we don’t agree with what they think because it’s the only way we know.
+In most cases, you go along with how your parents think, even when you don’t agree with what they think because it’s the only way you know.

 A real life example